M u m s Mate

 Learning to walk is a key milestone in your baby's life.

-Over your baby's first year he or she will learn to sit, roll, crawl, pull up onto the furniture and stand.
 Most babies take their first steps between nine and thirteen months.
 However do not worry if your child does not walk until the sixteenth or seventeenthmonth, this is still perfectly normal.

 At about eight months your baby will probably start pulling him or herself up whilst holding onto furniture.
 If you hold him or her near a piece of furniture, tobegin with, he or she will hang on, but after a few weeks your baby will begin to move around whilst holding onto the furniture, known as 'cruising'.